SteveGC86/Rails-two-sided-market-place/README.md

 - Initial design (erd, figma/wireframes and wokrflow diagrams) completed by Wednesday

 ### Challenges
-#### Devise
+#### Shrine
 Friday May the fourth will be a day that I will long remember.
 Many times whilst learning to code I have hit hurdles but this one made me question what I was even doing here.

 It all began with 'Shrine'.
-I was undable to get the users profile image to display, regardless of what syntax I tried it did not work.
+I was unable to get the users profile image to display, regardless of what syntax I tried it did not work.
 It took numerous hours of trying and ended up with my Users and Users-profile tables no longer recognising each other.

 I ended up restarting the project rm -rf Trundler.
 Unfortunately that meant that my near finished README died with it.
 Long story short, I learnt that I had not read through the tutorial properly and that I had left a line of code out of my profile model ":Attachment.new(:image)" that stores the image in a way that can be later recognised by the model.
 Lession one, take your time and read everything